segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-faq.md

 ## My app crashes with NoClassDefFoundError Failed resolution of: Ljava/time/Instant

 If you're on a version prior to `1.10.4`, the SDK internally uses a number of Java 8 language APIs through desugaring (see [Java 8+ API](https://developer.android.com/studio/write/java8-support#library-desugaring) desugaring support).
-Please make sure your project:

-- either uses Android Gradle plugin 4.0.0 or higher
-- or requires a minimum API level of 26.
-- or upgrade to the latest SDK.
+Please make sure your project either uses Android Gradle plugin 4.0.0 or higher, has a minimum API level of 26, or is upgraded to the latest SDK.

 ## My deeplinks are not tracked?